lucacasonato/messageformat.dev/docs/quick-start.md

 </mf2-interactive>

-Matchers start with a `.match` keyword, followed by the value to match on, in curly braces `{}`.
-The value can be a literal or variable.
-An annotation is required to specify the type of the value to match on.
+Matchers start with a `.match` keyword, followed by the variable to match on.
+The variable must have been declared with a `.input` or `.local` declaration before the matcher, with an explicit annotation that specifies the type of the variable.

 After the match value, there is a block of variants.
 Each variant starts with the value to match on, followed by a message enclosed in double curly braces